SonnyJim/snesbot/README.md

 Type in the messages window:

-L start_dump ("filename.dump")
+L start_dump ("filename")

 and press 'Execute'

 Start playback

-At the end of playback, type:
+The dump file will be saved automatically at the end of playback, but if you want to finish early, type:

 L end_dump ()

 and press 'Execute'

-Copy the dump file to the Pi
+Copy the .rec and .sub files to the Pi

 Load with:

-sudo ./snesbot -l -L -p -j -f filename.dump
+sudo ./snesbot -p -f filename.rec

 Turn on SNES and hopefully watch it do incredible things

-I have included a script for snes9x-rr, but unfortunately it seems that the emulation isn't accurate enough, especially if there are 'lag frames' during ganmeplay.
+I have included a script for snes9x-rr, but unfortunately it seems that the emulation isn't accurate enough, especially if there are 'lag frames' during gameplay.

 TODO:
 ----